Positive-Future/positive-future.github.io/content/fr/news/webinaire-neighbourhoods-for-the-future-a-plea-for-a-social-and-ecological-urbanism.md

 order: 11
 title: 'Webinaire "Neighbourhoods for the Future: a Plea for a Social and Ecological Urbanism"'
-subtitle: Lundi 14 mai 2021 à 18h (heure française)
+subtitle: Lundi 14 juin 2021 à 18h (heure française)
 categories:
 - event
 featured: true